Get the Marcus App

 Heads up: Not all states allow insurance companies to use credit reports to price coverage.

-In Nathan’s story, we see three sources checking his credit report.
+In Nathan’s story, we see three sources – a future employer, potential landlord and auto insurance company checking his credit report.
 In reality, even utility companies or government agencies can request access to your credit report.

 The big takeaway: A credit report is the most important and detailed summary of your credit history.
 A good credit report can make all the difference in your financial trajectory.